Dexpan Expansive Demolition Grout - FAQs

 FAQ#5: When is the best time to apply Dexpan®?

-Best time to apply Dexpan® would be early in the morning, especially in extremely hot temperatures.
+The best time to apply Dexpan® is early in the morning, especially in extremely hot temperatures.

 For night application, please consult our technical dept.

-You may get a blow out if there is no expansive space.
-Or the holes are spaced too far apart.
+You may get a blow out if there is no space for the project to expand to, or the holes are spaces too far apart.

-You can get a blow out if you do your application in the middle of the day when the temperature is at its highest.
+You may get a blow out if you do your application in the middle of the day when the temperature is at its highest.

 You may also experience blow outs if you hole diameter exceeds recommended hole diameter.